Our history and heritage

 Check out what’s on this National Reconciliation Week.

-Enjoy a special performance from the Barayagal Choir and then join a workshop where you'll learn and sing the Voices for Reconciliation 2025 anthem, ‘Solid Rock’ by Shane Howard.
-We welcome people of all nationalities to attend and learn about First Nations culture, stories and songs.
+Enjoy a special performance and then join the choir in a workshop where you'll learn and sing the Voices for Reconciliation 2026 anthem, ‘Beds Are Burning’ by Midnight Oil.
+People of all nationalities are welcome to attend and learn about First Nations culture, stories and songs.

 Credit: Karen Flood/City of Sydney